The-Evil-Pickle/Replay-the-Spire/README.md

 ## Known Issues:
- * Cards altered by Ring of Chaos or Baseball return to the normal version if the run is saved and returned to later.
+ * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
  * Honey Jar + Question Card doesn't stack (except in the case of busted crown).
- * Crystal orbs and the Carrot relic may cause inconsistant focus values under certain circumstances.
+ * Portal rooms may cause crashing, especially if you save/load after going through one.